arablejamie/developer.arable.com/docs/guide/authentication.md

 }
 ```

-Then you can use the `apikey` field from response like [this](#usages)
+Then you can use the `API Key` field from the response like [this](#usages).

 #### Scopes
 You must specify `scopes` when creating `API Key`.
 Supported scopes can be found in [API references](https://api-user.arable.cloud/api/v2/doc#operation/post_apikey_list).
-The most up to date definitions of all available scopes can be found in this endpoint https://api-user.arable.cloud/api/v2/apikeys/scopes
+The most up-to-date definitions of all available scopes can be found in this [endpoint](https://api-user.arable.cloud/api/v2/apikeys/scopes).

-Here is an example of scopes definitions
+Here is an example of scopes definitions:
 ```
 {
     "data:read": "Allow reading all history data",